Unified Student Dress Code

-- No hats or head coverings are allowed in the building
+- No hats or head coverings are allowed in the building unless for religious reasons.

-Crewneck sweatshirts will be navy, printed with the MCS logo in white on the left side and must be of appropriate size.
-Pullover hoodies will be either navy or gray with the MCS logo and must be of appropriate size.
-Zip-up Hoodies/jackets will be either plain navy, black, or gray (with or without the MCS logo on the left side) and must be of the appropriate size.
-While wearing a hooded sweatshirt/jacket, students must keep the hood completely down (off of the head) while indoors.”
+- Shirts will be short sleeved or long sleeved navy or gray with the MCS logo on the left side.
+The MMS uniform shirt option may also be worn.

+- Hoodies/jackets must ZIP UP and be either plain navy, black, or gray (with or without the MCS logo on the left side) and must be of the appropriate size.
+While wearing a hooded sweatshirt/jacket, students must keep the hood completely down (off of the head) while indoors.

-No shower shoes, beach shoes, rubber flip flops, house shoes, slippers, slides, or slipper boots are allowed.
+- No slides, shower shoes, beach shoes, rubber flip flops, house shoes, slippers, or slipper boots are allowed.

 This policy is mandatory with exemptions granted for religious, medical, or philosophical reasons.

 Parents who wish to have their child exempted from the unified dress code program will need to complete an opt-out form and submit it to the principal within 5 school days of the start of school.
 Students enrolling after this deadline must notify the principal in writing, within 5 days of their intention to opt-out, upon which time they may print an opt-out form available on the school system website.
 Families for whom the unified dress policy will create a financial hardship will contact the school counselor, social worker, or school nurse for assistance in obtaining uniform shirts.